 In fact, you’ll likely lock your luggage by accident only to find that TSA cut your lock because it wasn’t TSA approved.

 However, if you already have a lock sitting around your home, you can pack it in your bag and use it when you’re at a hotel or hostel.

 You may also be able to use a luggage lock for international travel that’s not TSA approved, once you are out of the US, and depending on the country you are traveling in.

 Pacsafe Review (Good for Backpackers)

-Pacsafe now also has a line of secure purses, backpacks, briefcases, and more at their Amazon store.
+Pacsafe now also has a line of secure purses, backpacks, briefcases, and more.